Find Trade Colleges

 Remaining Award Winners

-This list represents the remainder of the colleges awarded a Best Allied Health Professions Bachelor's Degree Trade Schools badge.
-Showing in this list means the college was ranked in the top 15% of the 391 different United States allied health professions schools we analyzed.
+This section shows the rest of the colleges awarded a Best Allied Health Professions Bachelor's Degree Trade Schools badge.
+Showing in this list means the school was ranked in the top 15% of the 391 different United States allied health professions schools we analyzed.

 Rank College Location